wxMaxima-developers/wxmaxima/info/README.md

 ==========

 This folder contains wxMaxima's manual (wxmaxima.md) and all files that are needed in order to generate translated HTML files from it.
+If you want to help us to improve the wxMaxima manual please send patches and improvements for the [Markdown](https://en.wikipedia.org/wiki/Markdown) file - a lightweight markup language with plain-text-formatting syntax - not for the HTML files.

 The HMTL files (wxmaxima.html and language specific files like wxmaxima.de.html) are technically not necessary, they can be generated during the build process.